 - Creating a Compliment/Complaint Procedure, which ensures that an investigation into any reported negative policing interactions is conducted.
 View the procedure and reporting form.

 - Appointing the first Latino RICCP police officer.

 - Participating on RIC Dialogue on Diversity and Inclusion Committee.

 - Instituting foot patrols to ensure greater visibility.

 - Promoting communication and transparency via the release of the RICCP police log to our campus newspaper, The Anchor.

 As Dr. Martin Luther King Jr. so aptly stated, “An injustice anywhere is a threat to justice everywhere.”
 Policing is a public service.
 The primary goal of the RICCP is to ensure a safe and welcoming environment in which all members of the campus community may grow and thrive.
 The initiatives that have already been implemented at the RICCP, combined with our commitment to the Twenty for 2020 pledge, will serve to further strengthen the spirit of cooperation and collaboration between our campus police officers and the campus community they serve.
-In furtherance of this endeavor, we encourage your feedback by clicking here as communication is key to our shared success.
+In furtherance of this endeavor, we encourage your feedback as communication is key to our shared success.

 James J. Mendonca